 Again, the water-resistant property of this design is great because, call me weird, but I actually enjoy running in the rain.
 I find it really refreshing and no-one else is about (except for other a few other weirdos) and so these are perfect for running outdoors in English weather.
 I found that the sound quality was better on grass and even on concrete rather than on the treadmill, and there was minimum buffering during my run.

 The WINGS were great during a HIIT workout.
 I left the Nano on the side and the sound clarity was perfect; no buffering.
 They also stayed in during high-impact exercises such as burpees and whilst using kettlebells.

-Overall I thought that the headphones were great, with the only issue being the ear-fit.
+Overall I thought that the headphones were great, with the only minor issue that I experienced being the initial ear-fit.
 I found that they worked better on softer surfaces such as grass but also on pavement, rather than on a treadmill, and they were good during less vigorous movements too, such as weightlifting.
 The sound quality is brilliant provided the Bluetooth signal is also great, and the wireless design makes working out a lot easier as there’s nothing to get in the way.
 Click here to find out more about WINGS RP-BTS50.

 I’m very grateful to Panasonic for the opportunity to review these headphones and I can’t wait to carry on using them for my training.